OpalSharma2300/Financial-Analysis-Practice-Project-01/README.md

 ✅ To generate actionable insights for strategic decision-making

 ✨ **Key Features of the Dashboard:**
-Dynamic filtering to explore insights by [categories like time, region, product, etc.]
+Dynamic filtering to explore insights by categories like country, product, time, sales & discounts margins.
-Visualizations like [e.g., bar charts, line graphs, heatmaps] to highlight trends KPIs to track performance at a glance
+Visualizations like bar charts, line graphs to highlight the trends, profits and Loss.
+KPIs to track performance at a glance.

-🔗 Learning Experience:
+🔗 **Learning Experience:**
 Through this project, I’ve gained hands-on experience in:
 📊 Data modeling and DAX formulas
 📌 Creating user-friendly and interactive dashboards